 7.3.12 We will cooperate in presenting evidence by providing the court and counsel with the names of witnesses to be called and estimates of time for examination and by sharing equipment (such as audio-visual equipment) in the courtroom.
 36

-VII.
+VIII.
 Principle: A lawyer will be punctual in communications with others and in honoring scheduled appearances and will recognize that neglect and tardiness are demeaning to the lawyer and to the judicial system.
 37

 8.1 We will cooperate by agreeing upon and keeping reasonable deadlines for exchanging drafts, scheduling and completing transactions and providing required documentation.